astronomer/docs/learn/airflow-params.md

 ---
-title: "Use DAG- and task-level params in Airflow"
+title: "Create and use params in Airflow"
 sidebar_label: "Params"
-description: "Create and access DAG- and task-level params in Airflow."
+description: "Create and use DAG and task-level params in Airflow."
 id: airflow-params
 ---